-PSEN1, PSEN2, and APP Sequencing and/or Deletion/Duplication Analysis or Multigene Panel
+PSEN1, PSEN2, and APP Sequencing and/or Deletion/Duplication Analysis

-- I. PSEN1 (81405\, 81479), PSEN2 (81406\, 81479), and/or APP (81406\, 81479) sequencing and/or deletion/duplication analysis or multigene panel (81405\, 81406\, 81479) to establish a diagnosis or determine future risk to develop early-onset Alzheimer disease is considered medically necessary when: - A. The member/enrollee is 18 years of age or older, AND - B. The member/enrollee is asymptomatic\, AND - 1.
-The member/enrollee has a close relative with a known early-onset Alzheimer disease-causing mutation in PSEN1, PSEN2, or APP, OR - 2.
-The member/enrollee has an apparently autosomal dominant family history of dementia with one or more cases of early-onset Alzheimer disease, OR - C. The member/enrollee is symptomatic, AND - 1.
-Has a diagnosis of dementia 65 years of age or younger, AND - a) The member/enrollee has a close relative diagnosed with dementia, OR - b) An unknown family history (e.g., adoption), OR - 2.
-Has a diagnosis of dementia at any age, AND
+- I. PSEN1 (81405, 81479), PSEN2 (81406, 81479), and/or APP (81406, 81479) sequencing and/or deletion/duplication analysis to establish a diagnosis or determine future risk to develop early-onset Alzheimer disease is considered medically necessary when: - A. The member/enrollee is 18 years of age or older, AND - B. The member/enrollee is asymptomatic, AND - 1.
+Has a family history of dementia that is consistent with an autosomal dominant pattern of inheritance, AND - a) Has at least one relative with a history of early-onset Alzheimer disease, OR - C. The member/enrollee is symptomatic, AND - 1.
+Was diagnosed with dementia at 65 years of age or younger, AND - a) Has a close relative diagnosed with dementia, OR - b) Has an unknown family history (e.g., adoption), OR - 2.
+Was diagnosed with dementia at any age, AND

-- a) An autosomal dominant family history of dementia, AND - b) One or more close relatives with a diagnosis of dementia less than 65 years of age. - II.
-PSEN1 (81405\, 81479), PSEN2 (81406\, 81479), and/or APP (81406\, 81479) sequencing and/or deletion/duplication analysis or multigene panel (81405\, 81406\, 81479) to establish the diagnosis or determine future risk to develop early-onset Alzheimer disease is considered investigational for all other indications.
+- a) Has a family history of dementia that is consistent with an autosomal dominant pattern of inheritance, AND - b) Has at least one close relative who was diagnosed with dementia at 65 years of age or younger. - II.
+Genetic testing for Alzheimer's disease via other genes is considered investigational. - III.
+PSEN1 (81405, 81479), PSEN2 (81406, 81479), and/or APP (81406, 81479) sequencing and/or deletion/duplication analysis to establish the diagnosis or determine future risk to develop early-onset Alzheimer disease is considered investigational for all other indications.